Russia accuses Polish fans of provoking clashes

 Karolina Pliskova stormed to her second WTA title of the year, beating Caroline Wozniacki 6-3 6-4 in the Qatar Open in Doha on Saturday.

-MOSCOW/WARSAW Russia accused Polish soccer fans on Wednesday of provoking street battles with Russian supporters on the night of their countries' Euro 2012 match and urged Warsaw to prevent further clashes in the tournament.
+MOSCOW/WARSAW Russia accused Polish soccer fans on Wednesday of provoking street battles with Russian supporters before their countries' Euro 2012 match and urged Warsaw to prevent further clashes in the tournament.

-Russian President Vladimir Putin also told Poland's leader Warsaw bore "full responsibility" for the safety of fans, the Kremlin said - comments during a phone conversation which raised the stakes in the violent confrontation which brought the nations' troubled relationship to the fore.
+Groups of young men fought each other, shouted nationalistic insults and pelted Polish police with rocks, bottles and flares on Tuesday in confrontations that brought the countries' troubled relationship to the fore.

+During an afternoon and night of skirmishes police said they detained 184 people, 156 of them Poles and most of the rest Russian.

+"Measures were taken to provide for the security of Russian fans.
+But unfortunately, provocations by some groups of Polish fans could not be avoided," Russian foreign ministry spokeswoman Maria Zakharova said in a statement on Wednesday.

+Russian diplomats were trying to help a number of injured and detained Russian citizens, she added.

-Fighting erupted as thousands of Russian fans marched towards the stadium before the match on Tuesday, which ended in a 1-1 draw.
-Masked hooligans attacked Russian fans.
-Some Russians fought back and both groups also clashed with police.
+Violence broke out as thousands of Russian fans marched towards the stadium hours before the match.

+The head of the Russian football union Sergei Fursenko said some Poles had seen the march as a provocation.

+But the Russian fans had simply wanted to march because the game coincided with national Day of Russia celebration and were provoked themselves, he told Russian Sport Express website.

-Polish authorities apologised on Wednesday for the tournament's first significant outbreak of violence but Prime Minister Donald Tusk played down its scale and significance.
+Polish authorities apologised on Wednesday for the violence but Polish Premier Donald Tusk said the street skirmishes were limited, quickly contained, and not political.

 "It wasn't a Poland-Russian battle on the streets of Warsaw," Tusk said.
 "Only a few hundred idiots tried to prove they are more important than the fans or the whole tournament.
 I would leave politics out of this."